 Compassionate care and general leaves

-You may need to take time off of work to care for a family member who is extremely ill or due to the death of a family member.
-The first type of leave is called a compassionate care leave, and the second type of leave is known as a compassionate or bereavement leave.
-Click here for full details.
+You may need to take time off work to care for a family member who is extremely ill or due to the death of a family member.
+The first type of leave is called a compassionate care leave, and the second type of leave is known as a compassionate or bereavement leave — learn more about Compassionate care & compassionate or bereavement leave.

 Counselling services and elder care support